mylesyilmaz-debug/T3SlipAutomation/README.md

 ## Project Structure

 ```
 .                                                   |
 ├── .github                                         |
 │   ├── actions                                     |
 │   │   └── ...                                     |< Any composite actions should go here.
 │   └── workflows                                   |
 │       └── ...                                     |< Any GitHub workflows should go here.
 ├── environments                                    |
 │   └── ...                                         |< Any .env files should go here.
 └── src.test                                        |
     ├── java.ca.empire                              |
     │   ├── exceptions                              |
     │   │   ├── AutomationException.java            |< Indicates that there was an automation error.
     │   │   ├── PageStateException.java             |< Indicates that there was an issue with the state of a PageObject.
     │   │   ├── ...                                 |< Any other exceptions should go here
     │   ├── pages                                   |
     │   │   ├── PageObject.java                     |< The top level PageObject that all other pages should inherit from.
     │   │   └── ...                                 |< Other page files should go here.
     │   ├── runner                                  |
     │   │   └── CucumberRunner.java                 |< The Cucumber test runner used for debugging.
     │   ├── setup                                   |
     │   │   ├── DriverFactory.java                  |< Factory responsible for creating the drivers for a given profile.
     │   │   ├── DriverDecorator.java                |< A decorator for the WebDrivers that contains additional information.
     │   │   ├── Hooks.java                          |< The "main" class that holds the hooks and coordinates setup.
     │   │   └── configuration                       |
     │   │       ├── Config.java                     |< Creates models based on config file and holds other config info.
     │   │       └── models                          |
     │   │           ├── Model.java                  |< Base interface for the configuration models
     │   │           ├── Configuration.java          |< Serializeable model representing the config file.
+    │   │           ├── DownloadManagement.java     |< Serializeable model representing the download management configurations.
-    │   │           ├── DriverOptions.java      |< Serializeable model representing a driverOptions configuration profile.
+    │   │           ├── DriverOptions.java          |< Serializeable model representing a driver configuration profile.
     │   │           ├── Environment.java            |< Serializeable model representing the environment.
     │   │           └── Profile.java                |< Serializeable model representing a test profile.
     │   ├── steps                                   |
     │   │   ├── GenericSteps.java                   |< Generic steps that can be used regardless of test environment.
     │   │   ├── StepDefinition.java                 |< The top level StepDefinition.
     │   │   └── ...                                 |< Other step defs should go here.
     │   └── util                                    |
     │       ├── BatchAssertion.java                 |< Used to assess multiple assertions at once.
     │       └── TestEnvironment.java                |< Stores environment variables and test data.
     │       └── ...                                 |< Any other utils should go here.
     └── resources                                   |
         ├── log4j2.yaml                             |< The configuration file for the log4j implementation.
         ├── configs                                 |
         │   └── example-config.yaml                 |< A basic config template that can be used for bare metal test exectutions.
         │   └── ...                                 |< Config files should go here, but you can place them elsewhere if needed.
         └── feature                                 |
             └── ...                                 |< Feature files must go here.
 ```

 ## Config Structure: